Quansight/ragna/docs/how-tos/set-configuration.md

 !!! note

     In the Python API, the `Rag.chat()` function also allows you to set certain RAG-specific configurations like `document` and `assistants`.
-However, the configuration file is required when using the REST API.